-This turkey breast roulade is first stuffed with chestnuts and dried plums and then wrapped with prosciutto for a perfect festive (and gluten-free) dinner!
+This stuffed turkey roulade recipe has a chestnut and plum filling and gets wrapped with prosciutto (or bacon) for a perfect festive dinner!

-This juicy turkey breast roulade with chestnut and plum stuffing is the main course of the Christmas menu I am posting on the blog!
+This juicy stuffed turkey breast roulade is the main course of the Christmas menu I am posting on the blog!
+It has the best chestnut and plum filling and - because we want it to be extra festive - it gets wrapped with prosciutto or bacon.
 Previously, I posted these pumpkin and olive oil dinner rolls, and after this I will be posting a chocolate and hazelnut mousse loaf cake, followed by a side dish and a salad (I wonder what will those be!).
-Of course, this doesn’t mean you should make this turkey roulade only for Christmas, but in fact, you should consider it for any special occasion since all the ingredients like the prosciutto, the chestnuts, the dried fruits, and the spices have a celebratory character (don’t you think?) 🙂 In my parents’ home, almost every Christmas, we enjoy a similar dish, this whole stuffed chicken with rice and chestnuts so I just have to suggest it as a nice alternative… (Both recipes are gluten-free!)
+Of course, this doesn’t mean you should make this turkey roulade only for Christmas, but in fact, you should consider it for any special occasion since all the ingredients like the prosciutto, the chestnuts, the dried fruits, and the spices have a celebratory character (don’t you think?) 🙂 In my parents’ home, almost every Christmas, we enjoy a similar dish, this whole stuffed chicken with rice and chestnuts so I just have to suggest it as a nice alternative...
+(Both recipes are gluten-free!)

 I know that making your own roulade may sound intimidating, especially if you’ve never done it before BUT it’s not as hard as it seems!
 You just have to take it one step at a time and remember that everything doesn’t have to be perfect!
 After all, it’s going to be wrapped with prosciutto, so any imperfections will be hidden...
 So, give this turkey your most fierce look and don’t stress out.
 You’ve got this 🙂